 How do I get tickets to Hamilton Chicago?

 Tickets to Hamilton in Chicago are sold online by Ticketmaster.
-They can also be purchased by phone (800-775-2000) or in person at the PrivateBank Theatre box office.
+They can also be purchased by phone (800-775-2000) or in person at the CIBC Theatre box office.
 Tickets cost $65–$190, with premium tickets reaching significantly higher along with “some increased pricing around the holidays,” in the words of lead producer Jeffrey Seller.
-The initial block of tickets through March 19, 2017 is largely sold out.
-A second six-month block of tickets, from March 21 to September 17, 2017, went on sale September 27, 2016, the same day previews began.
-A third block, covering September 19, 2017 to January 7, 2018, went on sale February 28, 2017.
+Tickets are currently on sale through January 20, 2019.

 The Broadway production’s #Ham4Ham online lottery has also transferred to the Chicago production.
 As of September 2017, the lottery changed from day-of-show to two days in advance: The lottery for each performance opens at 11am two days prior and closes at 9am the day before, and winners will be notified by 11am the day before the show.
 Enter online at hamiltonbroadway.com/lotto or via the mobile app (downloadable at hamiltonbroadway.com/app).
 If you’re looking to buy last-minute and don't want to risk losing the lottery, services like HotTix or TodayTix may eventually have ticket offers as the run goes on.
 You can also try your luck on the secondary or resale market; buyer beware of counterfeit, stolen or otherwise invalid tickets.